-Students from Armenia, Belarus, Azerbaijan, Georgia, Ukraine, Moldova, and foreigners of Lithuanian origin from non-EU and EFTA countries can apply for a monthly scholarship of 490 EUR and a grant covering the study cost.
+Students from Armenia, Australia, Azerbaijan, Belarus, China (People's Republic of China and Taiwan), Georgia, Israel, Japan, Kazakhstan, Moldova, New Zealand, South Korea, Ukraine, The United States of America, Uzbekistan and foreign citizens of Lithuanian origin of non-EU and non-EFTA countries can apply for a monthly scholarship of 560 EUR and a grant covering the study cost.
+The grant covering the study cost is limited to and cannot be higher than the national standard study cost.

-Funding is offered to a limited number of students; the first application deadline is early in May 2023.
+Funding is available to a limited number of students, with the application deadline typically falling in early May.
 Read more on government page: Full-Time Master Degree Studies in Lithuania (studyin.lt)